Cannabis Production & Management

 Primary Instructor - Alex Buckley

 Excited about education once more, along with the forthcoming legalization of cannabis in Canada, Alex enrolled in the BSc.
 (Agr.) program at the Dalhousie Faculty of Agriculture with a major in Plant Science.
-He completed his BSc and his BBA in 2018, and has been working in the cannabis industry since.
-He has experience as a Lead Integrated Pest Management/Lead Cultivator at an indoor cannabis facility in Halifax, NS, and has played an integral role in developing and instructing the Cannabis Production and Management course.
-He is currently employed as a Research and Development Technician with Cronos Group out of their Peace Naturals facility in Ontario.
+He completed his BSc and his BBA in 2018 and has been working in the cannabis industry since.
+He has experience as a Lead Integrated Pest Management/Lead Cultivator at an indoor cannabis facility in Halifax, NS, a Research and Development Technician with Cronos Group out of their Peace Naturals facility in Ontario, as well as being the first Master Grower for Sana'a MJ in Miramichi, NB.
+He has played an integral role in developing and instructing the Cannabis Production and Management course.

 The course will be highly interactive, and require intense, active participation from the student in all modules.
 The following are examples of activities that will be used to help students meet the learning outcomes: